-The entry-level engine is a naturally aspirated, 2.5-liter flat-four that makes 182 horsepower and 176 pound-feet of torque.
+The entry-level engine of theis a naturally aspirated, 2.5-liter flat-four that makes 182 horsepower and 176 pound-feet of torque.
 That’s not a lot for a vehicle of this size, so buyers can step up to a turbocharged, 2.4-liter flat-four rated at a more generous 260 hp and 277 lb.-ft. of torque.
 Both four-cylinders shift through a continuously variable transmission (CVT).

-The best hybrid: Toyota Prius
+The best hybrid:

 Why should you buy this: The Prius continues to define the hybrid category in most every way.

 Who’s it for: Anyone who hates visiting the gas station.

 How much will it cost: $24,325+

 The name “Prius” is synonymous with “hybrid,” and for good reason.
 Toyota’s bestselling hybrid continues to prioritize fuel economy above all else, and though efficiency is its main goal, the Prius doesn’t ask buyers to make any major compromises — except maybe in the styling department.